Our Jousting Horses

 Mercury was born in 2008, Mercury, a Percheron X, was purchased at 6 months old from Aldor Acres Family Farm in Langley B.C.
 Mercury has stamina by the bucketful and is currently in training to harness some of that stamina as he is a little over eager to do and try everything that is put in front of him.
 His good heart sometimes gets overrun by all those pesky ideas floating around in that big head of his, but once he focuses, he truly is unstoppable.
 His favorite pastime is trying to steal cookies from pockets and if jousting doesn’t work out for him, he could always have a fall back career as a pick pocket.

 Cassio came to STALC in 2012 from an auction.
 In his previous life, he was in John Scott’s movie string, however good looks can only take you so far, and Cassio didn’t make the cut (or get the girl).
 Cassio has never quite gotten over the sting of rejection and so despite being one of the smarter horses in the STALC herd, he doesn’t always make the right choices when it comes to the preservation of his rider.
 On slightly windy days, Cassio is typically to be found majestically trotting around the fields rehearsing for his big break in a shampoo commercial.
-Just in case he doesn’t get the call from an agent; 2016 is to be his rookie year.
+Just in case he doesn’t get the call from an agent, he thought he might try jousting.

 Retired Jousting Horses

 Good Knight Jack was born on August 20, 1997, a pure bred Percheron, Jack was on loan to STALC for many years by accomplished jouster Marianne Silljer, before being purchased by STALC in 2014.
 Jack is known for his majestic presence, and his ability to create vast amounts of shade on those hot summer days.
-We expect great things from him in the seasons ahead.
+Jack has moved back with Marianne to enjoy his retirement.

 Galahad was born in 2003.
 This Shire Quarter horse cross was purchased from a horse feed lot.
 Galahad tried his hooves at jousting, competing throughout North America, however in 2014 he decided that the joust just wasn’t for him so was retired.
 Galahad is a very sociable horse and loves to do things with people, so in 2016, he and some of the STALC humans will be learning to do horse logging in order to help maintain the STALC facilities expanded grounds.